iogbole/blog.israelo/_posts/2024-08-23-chelly-app.md

 ---

-> "The success or failure of a product strongly depends on the user experience" By Rochelle Ogbole
+> "The success or failure of a product strongly depends on the user experience", By Rochelle Ogbole

 I’m constantly amazed by my daughter Rochelle, and today was no exception 🤩.
 At just 8 years old, she’s already thinking up ideas for mobile apps, explaining them with a level of clarity that could rival a seasoned developer.
 But maybe I shouldn’t be too surprised—after all, she’s been coding on Scratch since she was 4! 👩‍💻